Professional teacher education

 Finnish higher education institutions use the ECTS system (European Credit Transfer and Accumulation System) in measuring a student’s workload.
 1 ECTS credit equals 27 hours of work.

-The curriculum is available through the link below.
+The detailed curriculums are available through the link below.
 Note, that the 2024-2025 curriculum is found under the academic year of 2023-2024 as the 13-month online programme begins in Spring 2024.

 Important Information about Your Studies